jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Just trust yourself, then you will know how to live.
+I never think of the future.
+It comes soon enough.
-- Johann Wolfgang von Goethe
+- Albert Einstein

-Updated on: [2/29/2024]
+Updated on: [3/1/2024]
 <!-- #quoteEnd -->
 </pre>